dougbutner/student-pay/README.md

 Set options in `teacher-settings.js`

-Run node start to start the script.
+Run `npm start` or `node server.js` to start the script.
 [Bree](https://www.npmjs.com/package/bree) will keep it running in the background

+# Payment Schedule

+Adjust when you pay students in `node server.js`.
+By default, submitted quizzes are checked every 5 minutes, and xtra credit is active.

 ## Payment Options